LcL415/1724-Project/Proposal.md

 ## Tentative plan

 We divided the project into tasks for each team member to make steady progress.
 Shawn, Jason, and Louis will each focus on specific parts of the tool.
-Our goal is to stay on track each week and finish everything by the due date.
+Our goal is to stay on track each week and complete the project by the due date.

 ---

-#### Week 1-2 (Nov 5 – Nov 18): Setting Up and Core Features
+#### Week 1-2 (Nov 5 – Nov 18): Setting Up and Basic Features

 - **Shawn**: Set up the project in Rust and create the GitHub repository.
-Begin working on **Pattern Matching** in **Advanced Search Options**.
-This will allow users to search for files by name, using regular expressions and wildcards.
+Start working on **File Name Matching** and **Regular Expressions** in the **Basic Function Implementation** section.
+This will allow users to search for files by name or partial name, using regular expressions for more flexible matching.

-- **Jason**: Start on **Enhanced Filtering Capabilities** with a focus on **Metadata Filters** (like file size, modification date, etc.).
-This feature will help users do more specific searches from the start.
+- **Jason**: Begin implementing **Time Filtering** and **Size Filtering** in **Basic Function Implementation**.
+These features will allow users to filter search results based on file creation, modification, or access time, as well as file size.

-- **Louis**: Work on **Recursive Directory Search** to enable searching through subfolders.
-Louis will also start adding multi-threading for faster searches on large file systems.
+- **Louis**: Work on **Recursive Search** functionality to enable searching through all files and folders within a specified directory.
+Also, start laying the groundwork for **Parallel Processing Support** to improve search speed on large directories.

 ---

-#### Week 3-4 (Nov 19 – Dec 2): Advanced Features and Indexing
+#### Week 3-4 (Nov 19 – Dec 2): User Experience Enhancements

-- **Shawn**: Develop **Multi-Threaded Search** to make searches faster.
-This will use multiple threads to handle large directories more efficiently.

-- **Jason**: Continue with **Enhanced Filtering Capabilities** by adding **File Type and Extension Filters** and start **File Content Search**.
-These features will allow users to narrow their search based on file type and file content.

-- **Louis**: Begin building the **Database Indexing Mode**.
-Set up a local database to index files for faster repeat searches.
-Also, add options for users to update the index automatically or manually.
+- **Shawn**: Design and implement the **Concise Command Format** and **Intuitive Parameter Naming** in the **User Experience Optimization** section.
+This will make the tool’s command-line interface more readable and easier to use.

+- **Jason**: Add **Color Highlighting** to the output to help users quickly identify files and folders.
+Work on **Smart Default Value Filtering**, such as ignoring hidden files by default, to make searches more efficient.

+- **Louis**: Start **Output Format Optimization** to ensure search results are displayed in a clear and organized way.
+Continue working on **Parallel Processing Support** to improve search performance in large directories.

 ---

-#### Week 5-6 (Dec 3 – Dec 16): Final Features, Testing, and Documentation
+#### Week 5-6 (Dec 3 – Dec 16): Advanced Features and Performance Optimization

-- **Shawn**: Implement **Real-Time Directory Monitoring**.
-This will track changes in specified folders, such as file additions, deletions, and modifications.
-Shawn will also handle **Automatic Re-indexing** to keep the index up-to-date when files change.

-- **Jason**: Finalize **Customizable Output and Integration Options**.
-This includes adding JSON/CSV export options and allowing search results to be piped to other command-line tools.
-Jason will also work on sorting and grouping features for better-organized search results.

-- **Louis**: Finish any remaining work on **Database Indexing Mode** and assist with testing.
-Louis will also make sure the tool works well on all platforms (Windows, macOS, and Linux) and that all features work together smoothly.
+- **Shawn**: Implement **Large-Scale Directory Performance Optimization** to reduce search time in large and deeply nested directories.
+Also, begin work on the **Cache Mechanism** to store recent search results, allowing for faster repeat searches.

+- **Jason**: Begin developing **Type Filtering** to allow users to filter by file type (such as files, directories, or links).
+Also, start working on **Content Search Function** to support text searches within files, similar to `ripgrep`.

+- **Louis**: Implement **.gitignore Support** so that the tool automatically reads `.gitignore` files and skips unnecessary files and folders.
+Finalize the **Parallel Processing Support** to ensure it works well across large file systems.

 ---

-#### Final Week (Dec 10 – Dec 16): Testing, Demo
+#### Final Week (Dec 10 – Dec 16): Final Testing, Documentation, and Demo

-- **All Team Members**: Collaborate on thorough testing to fix any last bugs and make sure all features work as expected.
-Test on different platforms to confirm cross-platform compatibility.
+- **All Team Members**: Collaborate on comprehensive testing to catch any last bugs and confirm that all features work as expected.
+Perform cross-platform testing on Windows, macOS, and Linux to ensure compatibility.

 - **Documentation and Demo Video**:
-   - **Shawn**: Create the `README.md` file with setup instructions, usage examples, and a description of each feature.
+   - **Shawn**: Write the `README.md` with setup instructions, usage examples, and detailed descriptions of each feature.
-   - **Jason**: Help with writing the user guide and contributing to the final `README.md`.
+   - **Jason**: Contribute to the user guide and help finalize the `README.md`.
-   - **Louis**: Record and edit a demo video, showing the tool’s main features and how to use it.
+   - **Louis**: Record and edit the demo video, showcasing the tool’s main features, how to use it, and how each part works.

+---